How to Fix reCAPTCHA Not Working in WordPress (10 Easy Tips)

 If reCAPTCHA is still not working, then it’s safe to switch back to your original theme.
 The issue likely isn’t theme-related, meaning you should return to the list of solutions and continue testing.

-✅ Your active theme could be blocking reCAPTCHA scripts — switch to a default theme like Twenty Twenty-Four to test.
+✅ Your active theme could be blocking reCAPTCHA scripts.
+Switch to a default theme like Twenty Twenty-Five to test.

 6. Update Plugins and WordPress